nourzein/thesis_research/README.md

 ### Topic: I am mapping(visualizing) green roof and green roof potential in NYC, to see:
 ### Research Question: Where in the city are they located?
 And where can they be implemented?
 ### Significance: This is because green roofs have immense benefits for climate change mitigation and resiliency.
-### Goal is to build a tool that would be used cross-discipline (government, academia, business)
+### Goal is to build a tool that would be used cross-discipline (government, academia, homeowners)
 - How will we define green roofs for the study?
   - Based on the data available
   - Probably more conservative estimates (i.e not community gardens, but also not potted plants on a roof top)